 Diets that are too high in cereal and vegetable levels will result in a more alkaline urine, which is typical of many dry foods and tinned foods.
 Commercial pet foods commonly contain significantly higher levels of non-meat ingredients, as red meat proteins are the most expensive ingredient used, and are generally kept to a minimum level for economic reasons – meat by-products, and white meats such as chicken, do not have the same acidifying effect as red meat.

 The prescription diet your vet may suggest will primarily include artificial acidifiers, but you can achieve this naturally using RAW76, Healthrolls or Complete Mix.
-I advise using additional vitamin C (make sure it is ascorbic acid, and not a buffered version like sodium ascorbate) and I also suggest using cranberry tablets.
+We advise using additional vitamin C (make sure it is ascorbic acid, and not a buffered version like sodium ascorbate) and we also suggest using cranberry tablets.
 Cranberry does contain high levels of vitamin C, but the primary effect of cranberry is to create a mucilaginous lining on the mucosal surface of the bladder wall, which inhibits the attachment of bacteria and assists voiding of any contaminants with normal urination.

-I suggest you make sure you feed primarily red meat if you are using Complete Mix (eg Kangaroo meat) but increase the meat to 70% of the diet, and make the soaked Complete Mix only 30% (by weight/volume).
+We suggest you make sure you feed primarily red meat if you are using Complete Mix (eg Kangaroo meat) but increase the meat to 70% of the diet, and make the soaked Complete Mix only 30% (by weight/volume).
 You can add about 1-2 g of vitamin C powder per day (1/2 teaspoon) and 2-3 cranberry tablets for a 15kg dog.
-I would suggest you have your pet’s urine tested for PH every month for the next 3-4 months (or ideally do this weekly at home using a PH test strip), to make sure it is acidic.
+We would suggest you have your pet’s urine tested for PH every month for the next 3-4 months (or ideally do this weekly at home using a PH test strip), to make sure it is acidic.
 Ideal PH is about 5-6 for a dog, and 4-6 for a cat.
 Once the PH is stable, you can cease the cranberry supplement, then check a month later to make sure it has not changed.